 Do cheaters suffer?
-That was the question that came to mind when one heard Hurricane, a track released by Kanye West a few months ago where he alluded to his infidelity during his marriage to reality star Kim Kardashian.
+That was the question that came to mind when one heard Hurricane, a track released by Kanye West where he alluded to his infidelity during his marriage to reality star Kim Kardashian.
 It may have been a brave near-confessional statement to make (and he has been begging for reconciliation ever since without much success).

 However, many believe that his actions after his split basically answered the age-old query about betrayal – do cheaters feel pain as much as the person whose lives they make miserable?
 The simple answer to it is yes.
-And in Kanye’s case, he was genuinely remorseful and was just trying to make amends.
+And in the case of many people, perhaps even Kanye’s, most are genuinely remorseful.

 In most cases, the unfaithful one gets the short end of the stick while society roots for their partner.
 For instance, compare the response to Kim Kardashian and her new romance with Pete Davidson to the trolling that Kanye has received for his cheating.